All my work

 Drawing happens in time

-I use drawing as a way to record, respond to, and come to an understanding of the world that is continuously subject to revision.
+I use drawing as an ongoing way to record, respond to, and come to an understanding of the world that is continuously subject to revision.
 For me, drawing is thinking.
-I use drawing to annotate and analyze my experience and to teach myself to see with more attentiveness and care as well as to remind myself that thinking is ongoing.
+Drawing helps me annotate and analyze my experience and teach myself to see with more attentiveness and care.
+It also helps me understand in a practical way that there are always multiple paths to knowledge.

 Walking happens in time

-Much of my practice is walking, listening, and looking.
-I have never had a driving license, so I perceive the world at the speeds of walking, the bicycle, and public transit.
-These tempos shape the way I work and what I make, as well as being ethical first principles for my understanding of and approach to the world.
+Much of my practice relies on walking, listening, and looking.
+I have never had a driving license, so I perceive (and record) the world at the speeds of walking, cycling, and public transit.
+These tempos shape the way I work and what I make, and are ethical first principles for my understanding of and approach to the world.
+Recent work, including PROCESS! makes use of the walk as a form and method.

 Ongoing &